zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

-# Deploy ADG Process
+# Deploy Active Data Guard with ASM

 ## Introduction
+In this lab, you will deploy the ADG.
 This procedure is basically the same as migrating the database from on-premise to OCI.
 The Data Guard setup for a Single Instance (SI) or RAC should be the same.
 In the following steps you will setup data guard from an SI on-premises to an SI in the cloud infrastructure.
 If you want to setup Data Guard from an SI on-premises to to a 2-Node RAC in cloud infrastructure or RAC on-premises to an SI in the cloud infrastructure please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).

 Estimated Lab Time: 30 minutes.